MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-sso.md

 SSO applies to the following scenarios:

-- Virtual assistant and multiple skill bot.
+- Virtual assistant and one or more skill bots.
 The user can sign in once into the virtual assistant.
 The assistant then invokes multiple skills on behalf of the user.
+See also [Virtual assistant](./bot-builder-virtual-assistant-introduction.md).
 - Webchat embedded into a website.
 The user sign in the website.
 The website then invokes a bot or a skill on behalf of the user.

 SSO provides the following advantages:

 - The user does not have to login over again, if already signed in a virtual assistant or website.
 - The virtual assistant or website do not have knowledge of user permissions.

+> [!NOTE]
+> SSO is a new feature in Bot Framework SDK v4.8.

 ## SSO components interaction